Skip to main content

 Overview

-Origanum majorana is a tender perennial (hardy to zone 9) typically grown as an annual in most of North America, reaching 12-18 inches (30-45 cm) tall with a spread of 12-15 inches (30-38 cm) and a compact, bushy, mounding habit.
-Native to the Mediterranean and western Asia (Turkey, Cyprus), it has small, oval, grey-green, velvety leaves 0.5-1 inch (1-2.5 cm) long on square stems with a sweet, warm, delicate flavor—milder and sweeter than oregano (O. vulgare), with pine and citrus undertones.
-The aromatic compounds are primarily sabinene and terpinene, distinct from oregano's carvacrol.
-Tiny white to pink flowers in knot-like clusters (characteristic 'knotted marjoram' appearance).
+Origanum majorana is a tender perennial in the mint family (Lamiaceae) hardy to USDA zone 9 and typically grown as an annual in most of North America, reaching 12-18 inches (30-45 cm) tall with a 12-15 inch (30-38 cm) spread and a compact bushy mounding habit.
+Native to the Mediterranean and western Asia (Turkey, Cyprus), the species carries small oval grey-green velvety leaves 0.5-1 inch (1-2.5 cm) long on square stems with a sweet warm flavor — milder and sweeter than oregano (O. vulgare), with pine and citrus undertones.
+The aromatic compounds are primarily sabinene and terpinene, separating sweet marjoram from oregano's carvacrol-dominant volatile profile.
+Tiny white to pink flowers in knot-like clusters give the species the common name 'knotted marjoram'.
 Days to first harvest 60-80 from seed.
 Growth rate is slow initially, then moderate.

 Native Range